iamdtang/skaterdav85.github.io/_posts/2018-04-06-extracting-metadata-from-a-custom-api-with-ember-data.md

 ]
 ```

 No sight of that `total` property.
 It turns out, `extractMeta()` gets called after `normalizeQueryResponse()`, so `payload` in `extractMeta` isn't the original payload; it is the normalized one.
-If we think about it, the expected format of `DS.JSONSerializer` for a collection of resources doesn't even allow for a `meta` object, as the expected response is an array of objects.
+If we think about it, `JSONSerializer` expects an array of resources and doesn't allow for a `meta` object in the payload.
 You may be asking, why is this method even present on this class?
 Good question!
 If you know the answer, please let me know in the comments 😃.
+(See the end of this post for an update.)

 So how can we make this work?
-Instead of extending `DS.JSONSerializer`, we can extend `DS.RESTSerializer`:
+Instead of extending `JSONSerializer`, we can extend `RESTSerializer`:

 ```js
 import DS from 'ember-data';